ljzolw/ljzolw.github.io/_posts/2016-12-04-business-shift.md

 * T (my wife): so what happened to Vladimir’s car?
 Can he get there not alerting anyone?
 * Me: I don’t remember; what is special about his car?
-* T: it was trashed.
-Then it was rigged with a bug.
+* T: it was broken.
+Then it was rigged with a locator.
 You don’t remember?
-* Me: now I do; thanks for reminding me, this would require some editing afterwards if I forgot.
+* Me: now I do; thanks for reminding me, this would get QUITE inconsistent.
 * T: seriously, we should have people write down those facts directly on the profiles
 * Me: but no one wants to do it; it is boring
 * T: should be done by machine, then.
 Automatically.